 - Increase the body’s capacity for taking on additional weight healthfully

 Keep The Chiropractor Informed

-To receive enhanced exercise and performance-related benefits from chiropractic care, individuals must keep their chiropractor informed of goals and style of physical activity.
+To receive enhanced exercise and performance-related benefits from chiropractic care, individuals must keep their chiropractors informed of their goals and style of physical activity.
 The more the chiropractor knows about the types of exercises, the more they will provide a customized treatment plan for an individual’s specific needs.
-Any injury or strain experienced during an exercise session or a specific part of the body seems to be recovering at a slower rate than the rest of the body, inform the chiropractor.
-They can survey posture, stance, determine imbalances, and discover other body areas that may be over-straining to compensate.
+If any injury or strain is experienced during an exercise session or a specific part of the body seems to be recovering slower than the rest of the body, inform the chiropractor.
+They can survey posture, and stance, determine imbalances and discover other body areas that may be over-straining to compensate.

 Time Sessions Appropriately

 Depending on the type of physical activity and exercises, individuals may be advised to seek care on rest days or the same days as the workout.
 Discuss with the chiropractor what days of the week are best for treatment and before or after workouts.